wijiler/Bashitor/README.md

 $ enter code : insert code here
 ```

-#### The -A adds a new line and the -e sets it at the new line at the end of the file and the neofetch is what is added to the bashrc file
+#### The -A adds a new line and the -e(wip) sets it at the new line at the end of the file and the neofetch is what is added to the bashrc file

 ---------------------------------